negativetwelve/react-native-lookback/readme.md

 #### Cocoapods

-TODO(mark): When adding `react-native-lookback` to cooapods and referencing `node_modules`, the package can't find the header files for Lookback itself :( If anyone knows how to fix this, I would gladly accept your PR!
+TODO(mark): When adding `react-native-lookback` to Cocoapods and referencing `node_modules`, the package can't find the header files for Lookback itself :( If anyone knows how to fix this, I would gladly accept your PR!

 Add the following to your Podfile: